electrink/Udacity_DRLND_Project2_ContinousControl/README.md

 ## Instructions
 ### Training
-Open *P2_Continuous_Control_Jing Zhao_v2.ipynb* to start training an AI agent.
+Open *P2_Continuous_Control_Jing Zhao_Final.ipynb* to start training an AI agent.
 This script interacts with the Unity ML-Agents environment to gain experience which is defined by visiting a new state and receiving a reward from the previous action.
 In addition, the script also uses the DDPG learning algorithm implemented in *ddpg_agent_v2.py* and *model_v2.py* to improve the agent's performance over time.

 ### Viewing the Result
-After training is done, one can view the agent's performance across total episodes in *P2_Continuous_Control_Jing Zhao_v2.ipynb*.
-This result is stored in the *zipScore.pickle* file.
-The 100-point moving average of the score is also provided to check at what episode the environment is solved.
+After training is done, one can view the agent's performance across total episodes in *P2_Continuous_Control_Jing Zhao_Final.ipynb*.
+This result is stored in the *zipScore_solved.pickle* file.
+The 100-point moving average of the score is also provided to illustrate that the 20 agents environment is solved in 80 episodes.
+The weights of trained networks are saved in files *checkpoint_actor_SOLVED_180.pth* and *checkpoint_critic_SOLVED_180.pth* respectively.

 ## Author
 Jing Zhao.
 Implementation of the DDPG algorithm is inspired by the [Deep Deterministic Policy Gradient Algorithms (DDPG)](https://github.com/electrink/deep-reinforcement-learning/tree/master/ddpg-bipedal) project in the DRLND program.